zendesk/zendesk_api_client_php/README.md

 }
 ```

 If you want a specific sort order, please refer to the sorting section in the documentation ([Tickets, for example](https://developer.zendesk.com/api-reference/ticketing/tickets/tickets/#sorting)).
-If you are upgrading from OBP, please refer to [the upgrade guide](./UPGRADE_GUIDE.md).

 ##### Iterator with params example